aptech/docs/docs/CR-ntos.rst

 ----------------
 .. function:: ntos(num, prec)

-    :param num: scalar or NxK matrix; the numbers to be converted to a string.
+    :param num:
-    :type num: TODO
+    :type num: scalar or NxK matrix; the numbers to be converted to a string

     :param prec: optional argument; the number of digits to display.
 If the precision input is not specified, the default value is 6.
 Valid input values are: 1 ≤ prec ≤ 15.
     :type prec: Scalar